Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

 \subsection{Image Preparation}

-The first step is to prepare the image for detection of the astronomical objects.
+The first step is to prepare the image for detection of the astronomical sources.
 We need three separate images: the measured flux (signal image), the corresponding variance image, and a mask defining which pixels are valid and which should be ignored.
 The signal and variance images are represented internally as 32-bit floating point values.
 The variance and mask images may either be provided by the user, or they may be automatically generated from the input image, based on configuration-defined values for the image gain, read-noise, saturation, and so forth.
 For the function-call form of the program, the flux image is provided in the API, and references to the mask and variance are provided in the configuration information.
-As in the stand-alone C-program, the variance and mask may be constructed automatically by PSPhot.
+As in the stand-alone C-program, the variance and mask may be constructed automatically by \ippprog{psphot}.

-The mask is represented as 16-bit integer image in which a value of 0 represents a valid pixel.
+The mask is represented as a 16-bit integer image in which a value of 0 represents a valid pixel.
 Each of the 16 bits define different reasons a pixel should be ignored.
 This allows us to optionally respect or ignore the mask depending on the circumstance.
 For example, in some cases, we ignore saturated pixels completely while in other circumstances, it may be useful to know the flux value of the saturated pixel.
-In addition, the mask pixels are used to define the pixels available during a model fit, and which should be ignored for that specific fit.
-The initial mask, if not supplied by the user, is constructed by default from the image by applying three rules: 1) Pixels which are above a specified saturation level are marked as saturated (configuration keyword: \code{SATURATE}).
-2) Pixels which are below a user-defined value are considered unresponsive and masked as dead.
-3) Pixels which lie outside of a user-defined coordinate window are considered non-data pixels (eg, overscan) and are marked as invalid.
-The valid window is defined by the configuration variables \code{XMIN}, \code{XMAX}, \code{YMIN}, \code{YMAX}.
+In addition, the mask pixels are used to define the pixels available during a model fit; those which should be ignored for that specific fit are `marked' by setting a special bit (\code{MARK = 0x8000}).
+The initial mask, if not supplied by the user or library calls, is constructed by default from the image by applying three rules: 1) Pixels which are above a specified saturation level are marked as saturated.
+The level is specified by the camera format keyword \code{CELL.SATURATION}, which may specify a value or define a header keyword which in turn specifies the value in the image header.
+In the case of PS1 PV3, the header keyword \code{MAXLIN} specifies the saturation level for each chip \citep[see][]{waters2017}.
+2) Pixels which are below a user-defined value are considered unresponsive and masked as dead. (camera format keyword \code{CELL.BAD} = 0 for PS1 PV3).
+3) Pixels which lie outside of a user-defined coordinate window are considered non-data pixels (\eg, overscan) and are marked as invalid. (\ippprog{psphot} recipe keywords \code{XMIN}, \code{XMAX}, \code{YMIN}, \code{YMAX}, all set to 0 for PS1 PV3 -- invalid pixels were specified for PS1 PV3 with a supplied mask image \citep[see][]{waters2017}.